jaegertracing/documentation/content/docs/client-libraries.md

 ## Features

-The table below provides a feature matrix for the existing client libraries:
+The table below provides a feature matrix for the existing client libraries.
+Cells marked with `?` indicate that it's not known if the given client supports the given feature and additional research & documentation update is required.

 {{< featuresTable >}}